garthvh/garthvh.github.io/_posts/2015/2015-6-25-Building-the-Ciclop-3d-Scanner-Part-3-Laser-Cutting-and-Electronics.markdown

 <img alt="Metro Mount" src="http://garthvh.com/assets/img/ciclop/ciclop_metro_mount_1.jpg" class="img-responsive img-rounded" />

 I was able to easily install the firmware for the scanner on my metro using the Horus scanning software, now I have just to wait for the disc, lasers and some power connectors to arrive and I should be ready to scan.
+I could not find any English discussion of the jumpers on the zum scan board, but I was able to read enough Spanish in the Ciclop google group to determine that i wanted to have all three jumpers in place on the X motor driver to get a smooth rotation of the platform.